acheype/fatercal/README.md

 **In development**

-Developments are made in the *development* branch.
+Developments are made in the *dev* branch.
 The version deployed in production are rebased in the *master* branch, and a tag named with the version number is made in the Git repository.

 For rebase the dev branch into the master branch, do :

     git checkout master
-    git rebase development
+    git rebase dev

 Then to tag the current version to a tag, you can type (the tag is named 2.3.3 in this example) :

     git tag 2.3.3
+    git push --tags

 To test and develop the web application, you can launch the development server by taping :